alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 Monads are a concept in functional programming, with countless blog posts written about them (including this one).
 Monads provide a different way to write your program: compose small functions while the monad threads the “context” for you instead of hand‑rolled control flow.

 At the heart of monadic programming is the idea that you write **one** function, say, `f(x) = x + 1`, and then **reuse** it across different contexts without rewriting control‑flow logic.
 They are a simple, mundane concept but for programmers used to imperative control flow, monads could feel unfamiliar because they move sequencing and effect‑handling into a reusable abstraction that threads context.
+Staying within the monodaic context is one of the reasons that makes monads powerful.

 You may erroneously think all monads are containers, or burritos, or boxes.
 The **simplest** of monads can be [idealized](https://en.wikipedia.org/wiki/Idealization_%28philosophy_of_science%29) as a **container** (albeit a [flawed metaphor](https://byorgey.github.io/blog/posts/2025/06/16/monads-are-not-burritos.html)).
 Not all monads are containers and there isn't the-one-and-only monad; instead it's better to think about them as a **programming pattern, recipe, factoring out control flow, or, in some cases, a deferred computation**.